 You’ve got a full tank of air.
 The air tool ramps up nicely and is working well.
 Then, and as the pressure in the tank drops to the cut in pressure setting, rather than the compressor starting to rebuild the air in the tank, when it tries, the compressor trips the breaker on restart.
 If it’s a fuse in the circuit instead of a breaker, when attempting to restart, the compressor blows the fuse.
 The information on this page includes:

-When the air compressor tank is drained down to the cut in pressure level, the pressure switch reacts to the drop in tank pressure, it trips to “passing” (as in, the current now flows to the compressor motor) and the compressor should start and run until the compressor tank pressure has reached the cut out setting at which time the compressor should stop and wait for the tank air pressure to drop to the cut in pressure level again.
+When the air compressor tank is drained down to the cut in pressure level, the pressure switch reacts to the drop in tank pressure, it trips to “passing” (as in, the current now flows to the compressor motor) and the compressor should start and run until the compressor tank pressure has reached the normal cut out pressure setting, at which time the compressor should stop and wait for the tank air pressure to drop to the cut in pressure level again.

-At the cut in pressure setting the the current will flow first through the pressure switch to the motor start circuit, and for a huge number of different makes and models of air compressor, the current then flows to a start capacitor.
+At the cut in pressure setting the the current will flow first through the pressure switch and then through the motor start circuit, and for a huge number of different makes and models of air compressor, the current then flows to a start capacitor.

-If for some reason the motor cannot start, it will continue to draw power, and may pull enough amperage to exceed the capacity of breaker and as a result the compressor trips the breaker on restart.
+If for some reason the motor cannot start, it will continue to draw power, and may pull enough amperage to exceed the capacity of breaker or fuse and as a result the compressor trips the breaker or fuse on restart.

-What are the things on the compressor to check when your air compressor trips the breaker on restart
+What are the things on the compressor to check when the air compressor trips the breaker or fuse on restart?

 To test for this, unplug the compressor, open the tank drain and drain all the air out of the compressor tank (which you should do after every use of your air compressor as part of the regular preventive maintenance), plug the compressor back in and if your compressor has one, flip the ON/OFF switch to on.